 - ¾ cup white sugar

 - In a medium saucepan, combine 1 ½ cups milk and ¾ cup sugar.
 Over medium heat, heat until the sugar fully dissolves when stirred; do not boil.
-Transfer to a bowl and let reach room temperature.
+Transfer to a bowl and bring to room temperature.

 - Meanwhile, juice enough for 1 ½ cups lemon juice (about 6 lemons).
-Stir the lemon juice into the milk mixture, then place in the refrigerator and chill for at least 3 hours.
+Stir the lemon juice into the milk mixture, then place it in the refrigerator to chill for at least 3 hours.

-- When ready, churn in an ice cream maker.
-Serve immediately for soft serve consistency, or freeze for another about 2 hours for a firmer consistency.
-(Try to avoid freezing overnight; the gelato becomes rock-hard.
-However if you do, we found you can bring it back to the soft serve texture by running it through a food processor.)
+- After the mixture is chilled, churn it in an ice cream maker.
+Serve immediately for soft serve consistency, or freeze for another 2 hours for a firmer consistency.
+(Freezing overnight makes the gelato become rock-hard; however, this occurs, you can bring it back to the soft serve texture by running it through a food processor.)